 - Regular, efficient and accurate recording of attendance. - A text message could be sent if the school has not received a reason for an absence by 9:30am. - Early telephone contact from the Inclusion Team when a pupil fails to attend school without providing good reason.
-Home visits will be made if telephone contact is not successful. - Immediate and confidential action on any problem notified to us.
-(Confidential means that the member of staff notified will not disclose that information to anybody without the consent of the student or their parent). - Recognition and reward for good attendance. - A high quality of education that engages pupils and meets their differing needs.
+Home visits will be made if telephone contact is not successful. - The school will comply with legal requirements for supporting and addressing attendance concerns, setting targets to be achieved. - Keep parents/carers informed about their child's attendance through established procedures. - Attendance and punctuality will be monitored on a weekly basis, discussed with the Inclusion team if attendance concerns are arising. - Immediate and confidential action on any problem notified to us.
+(Confidential means that the member of staff notified will not disclose that information to anybody without the consent of the student or their parent). - Support for any student's mental health and emotional well-being. - Ensure any child presenting poor levels of attendance and punctuality are noted, monitored and appropriate action taken. - Recognition and reward for good attendance. - A high quality of education that engages pupils and meets their differing needs. - Offer a safe and supportive environment, which welcomes children regardless of race, gender or ability. - Developing of partnerships with parents to promote good attendance, raise concerns and follow the government guidance to support good attendance.